jacobbokaj/angular-book-app/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.1.

 This project primarily focuses on testing, so there isn’t a polished visual layout.
-I have a general understanding of Angular, but I decided to spend my time on other frameworks instead.

 ## What I used in this project